rancher/os/docs/faqs/index.md

 The console and all system containers are ephemeral.
 This means on each reboot of the system all changes to the console are lost.
 Any changes in `/home` or `/opt` will be persisted though.
 Additionally, on startup of the console container, if `/opt/rancher/bin/start.sh` exists, it will be executed.
 You can add anything to that script to configure your console the way you want it.

 In the future, we will allow one to provide a custom image for the console container, but we just haven't gotten around yet to enabling that.

-### How do I start developing?

-Development is easiest done with QEMU on Linux.
-If you aren't running Linux natively then we recommend you run VMware Fusion/Workstation and enable VT-x support.
-Then, QEMU (with KVM support) will run sufficiently fast inside a Linux VM.

-First run `./build.sh` to create the initial bootstrap Docker images.
-After that if you make changes to the go code only run `./scripts/build`.
-To launch RancherOS in QEMU from your dev version run `./scripts/run`.
-You can SSH in using `ssh -l rancher -p 2222 localhost`.
-Your SSH keys should have been populated so you won't need a password.
-If you don't have SSH keys then the password is "rancher".